 Denmark: Copenhagen.
 June 11-July 2, 2019 (3 weeks)

 3 credits, RISD Furniture Design

-This course located in the heart of Copenhagen is a three week immersion in the world of New Nordic design with a focus on Denmark.
-Denmark is at the forefront of design and sustainability.
+Located in the heart of Copenhagen this course is a three week immersion in the world of New Nordic design with a focus on Denmark.
+Denmark is the forefront of design and sustainability.
 READ MORE

-For more detailed information on past programs click here.
+For more detailed information on past Global Summer Studies: